staltz/ppppp-sync/protospec.md

+For each given tangle, peers exchange ranges (tuples `[minDepth, maxDepth]`) "haveRange" and "wantRange".
+Then each peer creates a bloom filter representing the msgs they currently have in their wantRange, and these such bloom filters.
+Based on the remote peer's bloom filter, they exchange msgs that appear to be missing.
 The bloom filter is a representation of msgs I already have in my want-range, so you know you can (probably?) skip sending them to me.

-The "probably?" uncertainty is reduced by doing several rounds.
+The "probably?" uncertainty is reduced by doing several rounds of such exchange.
+In the end, each peer knows with high certainty which msgs the other peer is missing in their declared want-range, and thus exchange such msgs.

+In the process, associated account msgs are included even though the tangle being replicated might not be an account tangle.
+This is because validation of a received tangle msg may require the account msgs.

 ```mermaid